Role of On-site CT-derived FFR in the Management of Suspect CAD Patients (TARGET)

 Exclusion Criteria:

-• Diagnosed or suspected acute coronary syndrome requiring hospitalization or urgent or emergent testing
+• Diagnosed or suspected acute coronary syndrome requiring hospitalization or emergent testing

 • Hemodynamically or clinically unstable condition systolic blood pressure < 90 mmHg or serious atrial or ventricular arrhythmias

-• Known significant congenital, valvular (moderate and above) or cardiomyopathy process (hypertrophic cardiomyopathy or reduced systolic left ventricular function ≤ 40%) which could explain cardiac symptoms
+• Known severe congenital, valvular (moderate and above), or cardiomyopathy process (hypertrophic cardiomyopathy or reduced systolic left ventricular function ≤ 40%) which could explain cardiac symptoms

 Study Plan